-Transient response is the time required for the ADC to accurately acquire its input after a full-scale step function is applied.
+Transient response is the time required for the ADC to accurately acquire the input after a full-scale step function is applied.

-Zero Erron
+Zero Error

-Zero error is the difference between the ideal midscale voltage (0 V) and the actual voltage producing the midscale output code, that is, 0 LSB.
+Zero error is the difference between the ideal midscale voltage, that is, 0 V, from the actual voltage producing the midscale output code, that is, 0 LSB.